zefoy/ngx-color-picker/README.md

 [cpUseRootViewContainer]     // Create dialog component in the root view container (false).
                              // Note: The root component needs to have public viewContainerRef.

-[cpColorMode]               // Limit color selection based on color mode
-                            // colorMode: 'color', 'greyscale', 'monochrome'
-                            // Note: modes can be shortened to 'color','grey','mono','C','G','M' or '1','2','3'

 (colorPickerOpen)            // Current color value, send when dialog is opened (value: string).
 (colorPickerClose)           // Current color value, send when dialog is closed (value: string).